open-education-hub/essentials-security/system-exploration/index.md

 ## Continuing Our Exploration

-In the challenge [Did You Look Everywhere?](../welcome-to-linux/did-you-look-everywhere/) from the previous session, you had to **manually** look for the `.flag` file in the given hierarchy.
+In the challenge `Did You Look Everywhere` from the previous session, you had to **manually** look for the `.flag` file in the given hierarchy.
 This, as you probably remember, was slow and frustrating.
 We need some means by which to view **an entire hierarchy** at once, or to look for specific files.